 When all the issues surrounding a divorce have been resolved, either by agreement of the spouses or by a court ruling, the court will issue a divorce decree.
-This divorce decree is the formal termination of a marriage and is meant to be the final resolution of all divorce-related issues, such as child custody or maintenance payments (also known as “alimony”).
-Once the divorce decree is issued, it is very difficult to change.
+This divorce decree is the formal termination of a marriage.
+The decree is meant to be the final resolution of all divorce-related issues, such as child custody or alimony payments.
+Divorce decrees are difficult to change.

 - Contributions to the home (both financial and as a homemaker)